DOMjudge/domjudge/doc/manual/install-workstation.rst

 Rebuilding team documentation
 -----------------------------

-The team manual is only available in PDF format and must be built from the LaTeX sources in `doc/team` *after* configuration of the system.
+The team manual can incorporate specific settings of your environment, most notably the URL of the DOMjudge installation.
+To achieve this, rebuild the team manual *after* configuration of the system.

 .. note::